Calendar Analytics

 Introduction to Calendar Analytics

-Analytics adds a chart to your calendar to quantify data across the days, weeks, and months you're looking at.
+Analytics adds a chart to your calendar to quantify data across the days, weeks, and months you're viewing.

-The chart responds as you reschedule items so you can quickly see if your plans are lining up with your goals.
-Now you can see the consequences of your decisions right in the calendar.
-(You'll find some schedule-balancing examples here: Calendar Analytics)
+The chart updates in real-time as you reschedule items, enabling you to quickly see if your plans align with your goals.
+This allows you to visualize the consequences of your decisions directly in the calendar.

 Analytics is designed to answer questions like these: